LUUTHIENXUAN/Udacity-CarND-P9-PID-Controller/README.md

 4. Set up `twiddle`:

  Although I have used `twiddle` for optimisation, the car needs to run stable in a few first frames.
 This requires a "so-so"(or good) initialization of PID coefficient parameters.
  This setup also depends on car's speed ofcourse.
-I have used PID for Speed but just for keeping the car up to the preference speed.
-This is a real challenge for `twiddle` for adjusting coefficient in case of high speed because the car will reach the preference speed soon.
+I have used PID for Speed but just for keeping the car up to the reference speed.
+This is a real challenge for `twiddle` for adjusting coefficient in case of high speed because the car will reach the reference speed soon.

  Below is `run`code and `twiddle` code used in this project.

 ```C++